TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-oss/setup-prometheus-pump.md

 ### 3. Verification

-After some time, you can see that Prometheus is scraping from Tyk Pump successfully:
+After some time, you can see that Prometheus is successfully scraping from Tyk Pump:

 {{< img src="/img/diagrams/pump-prometheus-4.png" alt="pump-prometheus" >}}